Peshtigo in Marinette County, Wisconsin — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Wisconsin Historical Society marker series.

 Location.
 45° 3.39′ N, 87° 45.252′ W. Marker is in Peshtigo, Wisconsin, in Marinette County.
-Marker is on Oconto Avenue (County Highway B) west of Ellis Avenue, on the right when traveling west.
-Touch for map.
-Marker is within the Peshtigo Fire Cemetery, located next to the Peshtigo Fire Museum.
+Marker is on Oconto Avenue (County Highway B) west of Ellis Avenue, on Touch for map.
 Marker is at or near this postal address: 400 Oconto Avenue, Peshtigo WI 54157, United States of America.
+Touch for directions.

 More about this marker.
 Cemetery is enclosed by a fence and locked gate; open limited hours.
 Although the fire covered a very large area, it is known as the Peshtigo fire because the greatest loss of life and property occurred there.
 This marker was the first official state historical marker authorized by the State Historical Society of Wisconsin.

 Regarding Peshtigo Fire Cemetery.
 This was America's most disatrous forest fire which began on the same day as the Great Chicago fire.
 Twelve hundred people died in total during this fire.
 Only 300 died in the Chicago fire.
 It covered an area 40 miles long and 10 miles wide.

 Related markers.
 Click here for a list of markers that are related to this marker.
 The Peshtigo Fire

 1. The Great Peshtigo Fire of 1871.
 "The great Midwestern city of Chicago also happened to endure a terrible fire that same fateful night, and for whatever reasons -- an irresistibly charming legend about a cow and a lantern among them -- the Chicago Fire (Submitted on October 13, 2008.)